wp-plugins/wp-construction-mode/readme.txt

 <em>Recently added features:</em><br>
 - Change Background: this feature will allow you to choose a background color, or set an image as a background<br>
 - Progress Bar & Timer: This will add a progress bar to notify people how long till your site is ready<br>
-- Support Forum: Do you have any question?
-Requests?
-Need Help? <a href="http://smartcatdesign.net/support/">Visit the support forum here</a> <br>

 == Installation ==